bharatikandakumar/Data-Visualization/Projects/Individual Project/Individual-Project.md

 ### 5. Speed Violations by Wards in Chicago from 2019 to date
 Changed the zip code to wards to present the improvement areas in a higher level rather than being more detailed.
 Rather than having the year scale from 2014 till date, I have included only the last year till date to represent the current situation and which areas needs improvement.
+> Had a map representation initially which was very cluttered and difficult to understand and make note of the areas of improvement.
+A bar chart here is very precise and the areas of improvement are sorted to clearly convey the message

 ![](https://github.com/bharatikandakumar/Data-Visualization/blob/master/Projects/Individual%20Project/images/10.png)